-We asked Pest Management Professional‘s columnists and editorial board members to share what the most unusual rodent attractant that they have tried to use before.
+We asked Pest Management Professional‘s columnists and editorial advisory board members to share what the most unusual rodent attractant that they have tried to use before.
 Here are some of the experts’ responses — including a few extra that didn’t make it into our October 2020 print edition.

 Please take a minute to answer our latest one-question poll on this topic and let us know the most unusual attractant you’ve used for rodents here: Reader poll: Unusual rodent attractants